Cisco ACI

 • A key point: Traffic patterns

 Traditional traffic patterns leave the data center, known as north-to-south traffic flow.
-In this case, traditional tree-like designs are sufficient.
+In this case, conventional tree-like designs are sufficient.
 Upgrades consist of scale-out mechanisms, such as adding more considerable links or additional line cards.
 However, today’s applications, such as Hadoop clusters, require much more server-to-server traffic, known as east-to-west traffic flow.

 Scaling up traditional tree topologies to match these traffic demands is possible but not an optimum way to run your network.
 A better choice is to scale your data center horizontally with a CLOS topology ( leaf and spine ), not a tree topology.

 Leaf and spine topologies permit equidistant endpoints and horizontal scaling, resulting in a perfect combination for optimum east-to-west traffic patterns.
-So what layer 3 protocol do you use for your routing design?
+So, what layer 3 protocol do you use for your routing design?
 An Interior Gateway Protocol (IGP), such as ISIS or OSPF?
 Or maybe BGP?
 BGP’s robustness makes it a popular Layer 3 protocol for reducing network complexity.

 How BGP works with BGP SDN: Centralized forwarding